raas-dev/configent/README.md

 💡: Restart the shell or run `source ~/.bashrc`.
-Then on, you may simply reload the configuration of the current shell (`.bashrc` or `.zshrc`) shell with `r` and all the scripts in `bin/` are available by name.
+Then on, you may simply reload the configuration of the current shell (`.bashrc` or `.zshrc`) shell with `r` and all the scripts in `bin/` are available by name from now on.

 ### install_apps